Ottoman–Mamluk War (1516–1517): Operations

-The war consisted of several battles.
-The Mamluk army was rather traditional, mainly consisting of cavalry using bows and arrows, whereas the Ottoman army, and especially the Janissaries, was quite modern, using arquebuses.
-The Mamluks remained proud in their tradition and tended to disdain the usage of firearms.
+The Mamluk army was mainly made up of cavalry armed with bows and arrows, whereas the Ottoman army, and especially the Janissaries, used arquebuses.
+The Mamluks remained proud of their tradition and tended to disdain the usage of firearms.

 Operations in the Levant (1516)

 The Ottomans first captured the city of Diyarbekir in southeastern Anatolia.
 The Battle of Marj Dabiq (24 August) was decisive, and the Mamluk ruler Kansuh al-Ghuri was killed.
 The Ottomans apparently outnumbered the Mamluks by a factor of 3 to 1.
 Syria fell under the rule of the Ottomans with this single battle.

 The Battle of Yaunis Khan occurred near Gaza (28 October) and was again a defeat for the Mamluks.